 Reducing simple processed sugar and acellular carbohydrate intake will likely reduce the accumulation of AGE’s and therefore reduce the associated collagen cross linking, inflammation and oxidative damage.
 Optimizing your fasting blood sugar levels and improving insulin sensitivity, through reduced consumption of highly process carbohydrate, is likely one of the most potent anti-inflammatory ‘medications’ one can take, not to mention with improvements to your gut microbiome adding greater improvements in systemic inflammation levels .

 What’s the right dose?
 The healthiest amount of human carbohydrate intake is a source of great contention on the interwebs.
 For some reason this topic gets people very fired up!
 Carb intake should be determined on a case-by-case basis, considering many variables such as your carbohydrate sources, activity levels, genetics, stress levels, sleep habits, insulin sensitivity, etc., and more discussion regarding this is beyond the scope of this blog post.
 The main point here is that the quantity of highly processed carbohydrate and sugar in a standard Western Diet is not just harmful to your cardiovascular and endocrine systems, but likely to your connective tissues as well.
 This is accelerated by two main systemic inputs as we currently understand it; hyperglycemia and oxidative stress (inflammation) though they are both interrelated.
 If your glucose levels are in the high-normal range (fasting or postprandial or both), you likely have some room for improvement.
-For your cardiovascular health and your connective tissues which translates to better mobility later in life…and therefore indirectly…cardiovascular health.
+This will likely improve your cardiovascular health and the health of your connective tissue which translates to better mobility later in life…and therefore indirectly…cardiovascular health!

 2.)
 Body composition (especially central adiposity)